 - Remove the jacket and cut out the thread

-Use a Sewing Machine That can Sew Leather:
+Use A Sewing Machine That Can Sew Leather:

 Setting up the sewing machine is the second step.
 Use a leather needle for this job because leather is hard and a standard needle will not be the best option for it.
 Otherwise, make sure your needle is strong enough and thick to patch on a leather jacket.
 Now adjust the settings to change the length of the stitch to the widest option available which might be usually 0.32 cm (1/8 inch) in width.
 For that, sew up your machine with a wide stitch and an 18-gauge needle.

 Use a spray adhesive on the back of the patch.
 It is a crucial step!
 Spraying adhesive on the patch’s back will keep the patch in place and it will not misplace when you’re sewing the patch onto the leather jacket.
 The easiest way to do this is to shake the spray adhesive and (just mist it) on the backside; hold the patch for a couple of seconds.
 An alternate way is to use a fabric glue stick if you don’t have a spray adhesive.
-We will highly condemn the use of pins because it will tear the fabric and leave prominent holes in the leather jacket.
+We will highly condemn the use of pins because they will tear the fabric and leave prominent holes in the leather jacket.

 Put the patches on the spots you want to attach the patches.
 Use adhesive spray to stick the patches with the leather jacket.
 After you spray, hold the patch gently until they get secure in its place.